tokuhirom/angular-api-client.js/README.md

-This is an HTTP client library based on HTTP client.
+This is a tiny api client library for AngularJS.

 # License